Research Mentor Training

 GCC mentoring workshops are distinct in that both participants and facilitators are from a variety of GCC member institutions.
 The interinstitutional collaboration of these trainings provides a unique opportunity to build strong mentoring networks for students, fellows, and faculty.

 GCC Research Mentoring Workshops are 3-4 times a year.
 This important workshop helps participants to develop skills and insight in mentoring.
-It is specifically designed for those who mentor young scientists in biomedical sciences.
+It is specifically designed for those who mentor young scientists in the biomedical sciences.

 Topics include